A Long History of Pride, Perseverance — and Metal.

 After the breakup of his original band Autumn Reign, guitarist Chris Pervelis went on to create the first INTERNAL BLEEDING lineup in mid-1991.
 That winter, a case of 300 blank tapes were “found” at a local university and provided the impetus to set up a 4-track recorder and record their first demo, titled The One Dollar Demo.
 It was a crude recording, but underneath all the noise and hiss lay the seeds of a new genre of death metal.

-In the winter of 1992, the band released its now-iconic Invocation of Evil demo.
+In the spring of 1993, the band released its now-iconic Invocation of Evil demo.
 This recording got them closer to their goal of creating crushing death metal with grooves and hooks that stayed with the listener long after the stop button was hit.
 Critics and fans responded, and Invocation of Evil was eventually released on Wild Rags Records, selling more than 5000 copies — the label’s highest-selling recording at the time.
 Relentless self-financed touring and promotion followed.

 Pressure started to build from Wild Rags, fans, and the band themselves, and Internal Bleeding returned to the studio to record another demo in early 1994.
 The result of all that pressure is what can be considered today as a masterpiece of underground music — Perpetual Degradation.
 The band had finally solidified their sound and even coined a description for it — Slam.
 As with Invocation of Evil, Perpetual Degradation broke Wild Rags’ sales records once again — topping off at 6200 copies.
 They immediately hit the road with a vengeance, promoting themselves and their music shamelessly.